D3icidal/appcademyPrep/README.md

 # appAcademy prepwork

-Using appAcademy's free bootcamp prep work to prepare myself for Ruby bootcamp.
+Using appAcademy's free bootcamp prep work to prepare myself for bootcamp.